united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 msg.topic = "umh/v1/printingCo/lisbon/hall-a/speedmaster106/_analytics/product/setBadQuantity";
 return msg;
 ```
-45. Connect the bottom output of the function node from step 37 to the function node.
+45. Connect the bottom output of the *produced-amount-publisher* function node to the function node.
 46. Drag a mqtt out node from the palette to the flow.
 47. Configure the mqtt node to use `united-manufacturing-hub-mqtt` as the Server,
 you can leave the topic empty as we have already set it in the function node.
-48. Connect the function node from step 43 to the mqtt node.
+48. Connect the *products-scrap* function node to the mqtt node.
 49. Great, now we just need to create a feedback loop to continue the state machine.
 50. Drag a delay node from the palette to the flow.
 51. Set the delay node to 10 milliseconds.
 52. Set "Fixed Delay" to "Override delay with msg.delay".
-53. Connect the top output of the function node from step 33 to the delay node.
+53. Connect the top output of the *produced-amount-incrementar* function node to the delay node.
-54. Connect the top output of the delay node to the function node from step 17.
+54. Connect the top output of the delay node to the *state-change-simulator* function node.
 55. Connect the delay node to the switch node from step 6.
 56. Deploy the flow.